niksilver/board-game-framework/README.md

 game-specific messages into JSON, and remember that `outgoing` is the outbound port we defined earlier.

-To disconnect from the server we can do something similar:
+To disconnect from the server you can do something similar:

 ```elm
 import BoardGameFramework as BGF